adefee/Andy-ESO/README.md

 When updating `AndyWatchlist.lua`:
 1. Add entries directly to the file
-2. Test locally with `npm run update-docs` to preview the website changes
+2. Test locally with `npm run update-docs` to preview the website changes and ensure the list updates as expected
 3. PR to main - the GitHub Pages site will automatically update once the PR is merged
+4. Run `npm run prep-release -- <version> --push` to create a new release and tag

 ## Version